NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Full installation guide available at https://developer.nearbyshops.org

-## Commercial Use Permitted under Single Market License
+### Commercial Use Permitted under Single Market License

 We allow commercial use of this software with certain restrictions.
 You are permitted to use this software to build a small business that favors local economy.
-You cannot use this software to build business that abuse small business and local economy.

-Please read more about about restriction and permission here https://blog.nearbyshops.org/single-market-license/
+Please read more about about restriction and permissions here https://blog.nearbyshops.org/single-market-license/

 About Nearby Shops